admin-dashboards/vue-dashboard/README.md

 - ✨ More [Admin Dashboards](https://www.admin-dashboards.com/) - a huge index with products

 ---
-Vue Dashboard - Open-Source and Free
+Vue Dashboards and Templates - Open-Source and free (curated List)